Subaru Mt. Washington Hillclimb

 WHO IS THE CURRENT MT.
 WASHINGTON HILLCLIMB RECORD HOLDER?

-The current record time of 6 minutes, 9.09 seconds was set in June 2014 by Subaru Rally Team USA rally driver and 5-time Rally America National Champion David Higgins from the Isle of Man.
-Higgins was driving a Vermont SportsCar-prepared 2014 Subaru WRX STI rally car on his record-setting run.
+The current record time of 5 minutes, 44.72 seconds was set in July 2017 by Subaru Rally Team USA rally driver Travis Pastrana from Annapolis, Maryland.
+Pastrana was driving a Vermont SportsCar-built Subaru WRX STI, set up specifically to tackle the changing course surface of Mt.
+Washington on his record-setting run.

-The event is sanctioned and organized in 2017 by the Sports Car Club of New Hampshire.
+The event is sanctioned and organized by the Sports Car Club of New Hampshire.
 In existence since November 1955, SCCNH is open to anyone interested in motorsports.
 Throughout an average year, SCCNH organizes and hosts an 8-event Auto-X Series at New Hampshire Motor Speedway in Loudon, NH; two hillclimb events at the Mt.
 Ascutney State Park in Windsor, VT as part of the New England Hillclimb Association; a Time-Speed-Distance Rally or two from time to time and an annual Awards & Christmas Party in early December each year.
 For more info, visit www.sccnh.org.
+The Mt.
+Washington Auto Road maintains ownership of the Mt.
+Washington Hillclimb, the "Climb to the Clouds."

 WILL THERE BE OPPORTUNITIES TO VIEW THE RACE ALONG THE COURSE?